ahmadalbadawi/ahmadalbadawi.github.io/_teaching/2011-lecturer-tu-teaching-1.md

 location: "Taif, Saudi Arabia"
 ---

-I taught the following courses when I held the position of lecturer at the College of Computers and Information Technology, Taif University, Taif, Saudi Arabia over the period 2011 to 2014.
+As a lecturer at the College of Computers and Information Technology, Taif University, Taif, Saudi Arabia, from 2011 to 2014, I taught the following courses:

 **Fall 2012**
   - 500101-2 Introduction to Computer Science